Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

-As a result, the solution of Eq. (\ref{38*}) with \(\alpha\geqslant0\), \(\beta\geqslant0\), \(ca \geqslant 0\), \(\omega \neq 0\), and \(\gamma<0\) will enventually converge to the origion regardless of the initial conditions.
-However, as stated in Definition 3.1, usually 0 is not treated as a synchronous state, so we want to show that all overdamped coupled Rayleigh van der Pol oscillators in the network (\ref{38*}) can reach complete synchronization before they stop oscillating.
+As a result, the solution of Eq.~(\ref{38*}) with \(\alpha\geqslant0\), \(\beta\geqslant0\), \(ca \geqslant 0\), \(\omega \neq 0\), and \(\gamma<0\) will eventually converge to the origin regardless of the initial conditions.
+However, as stated in Definition \ref{def3.1}, usually \(\pmb{0}\) is not treated as a synchronous state.
+We will show that all overdamped coupled RvdP oscillators can reach complete synchronization before they stop oscillating.